wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 ## Test CSS styling

-This makes the 'theme' more usable
+This makes the theme more usable

 To enable the styles: